← The journal AI & SaaS February 19, 2026

 AI's Implications for SaaS in 2026: Why Moats Matter More Than Ever

-By Levera Team
+Levera Team M&A Advisory

 AI's Implications for SaaS in 2026: Why Moats Matter More Than Ever

-Two years ago, the questions were straightforward: How do we maximise our multiple?
+Two years ago, the questions were straightforward: How do we maximize our multiple?
 What's the right time to sell?
 Should we take on growth capital before an exit?
 Now, the questions are more existential.
 Founders are asking whether their businesses will even be relevant in two years.
 Whether AI will make their product obsolete.
 Whether the moat they thought they'd built has already eroded.

 This isn't alarmism.
 It's simply what the data appears to be telling us.